MTT Poker Strategy from Proven Winners – Crush Your Tournaments

 There is already 5k in the pot to start with, and the button raises to 4.2k, putting a total of 9.2k in the pot.
 You need to call only 2.2k to potentially win a pot of 11.4k, which means you only need about 20% equity to profitably call here.

-However, the positional disadvantage you are in means you should play a bit tighter than that since you will not be able to realize all of your equity after the flop.
+However, your positional disadvantage means you should play a bit tighter than that since you will not be able to realize all of your equity after the flop.

 As the opener’s position gets earlier, you will want to call less and less, but suited connectors, pairs, and off-suit Broadway hands should never be folded against a single raise in the big blind.